bjsi/remnote-readwise/README.md

 - Add your Readwise API key in the plugin settings page.
 You can acquire a Readwise API key by following [these instructions](https://readwise.io/access_token)
 - On your first time using the plugin, you should use the `Readwise Sync All` command after filling in your API key to load all of your existing highlights into RemNote.
-- If you have a large Readwise collection, this could take up to 5 minutes.
+- If you have a really large Readwise collection, this could take up to 10 minutes.
+- While the initial sync is running, don't refresh the page or close the tab.
-- After that syncing will happen **automatically in the background**, roughly every 30 minutes.
+- Once the initial sync is done, future syncing will happen **automatically in the background**, roughly every 30 minutes.

 ## Details